VyuWing-Learning/Web-Developer-Roadmap-Frontend/README.md

 <center>Source: Freshworks Blog</center>
 <br>

-NOTE: For the sake of this roadmap we’ll be beginning out with React JS to set up our foundational understanding of modern day frontend javascript frameworks.
+NOTE: For the sake of this roadmap we’ll be beginning out with React JS to set up our foundational understanding of modern-day frontend javascript frameworks.
 This will indeed enable us to later subjectify the choice of frameworks depending on our use cases.

 **Suggested Playlist:**